eileenmcnaughton/columbia_securepay/README.md

 - the api key
 - the site key - this is the value referred to as encryptionKey in test.php

-The test.php file shows how a remote site will
+The [Sample code](test.php) demonstrates a php version of how the remote site could interact.

 ## Known Issues